drMathArt/simple/README.md

 # simple
 This is a simple readme file.
-It is no real meaningful value.
+It has no real meaningful value.